jship/Chivalruckus/README.md

 the command prompt when you are doing anything else besides playing Chivalry (including text chat in the game!)

-If you would prefer to
-run the script from a command prompt, open one up, navigate to the project folder, and type:
+A BAT file is provided for every message in the game, but if you would prefer to run the script from a command prompt, open one up, navigate to the project folder, and type:

 ```bat
 CSCRIPT Chivalruckus.js /message:<message_goes_here>